hyperspy/hyperspy/doc/user_guide/interactive_operations_ROIs.rst

 Region Of Interest (ROI)
 ------------------------

-A number of different ROIs are available:
+ROIs can be defined to select part of any compatible signal and may be applied either to the navigation or to the signal axes.
+A number of different ROIs are
+available:

 * :py:class:`~.roi.Point1DROI`
 * :py:class:`~.roi.Point2DROI`